Home » Recipes » Salad Recipes » Sunshine Salad

 Notes

-• When mixing the salad ingredients, be sure to stir until fully combined and evenly distributed.
+• When mixing the salad ingredients into the partially set jello, be sure to stir until fully combined and evenly distributed.
 This will ensure that each bite has a consistent mix of all the flavors and textures.

 • The salad must be refrigerated for at least 4 hours to set properly but is best if chilled overnight.